 • Also, make sure you have Zoom and Cubase installed on the same computer.
 This way, you can share your screen, and I can watch along if necessary.

-I also use professional software from Audiomovers so I can stream high-quality audio during a Zoom meeting if I need to speak.
+I also use professional software from Audiomovers so I can stream high-quality audio from Cubase during a Zoom meeting if needed.
+This allows you to hear what I am doing.

 RustDesk